ofriedri/univention-ansible-ucr/README.md

 ## Example Playbook

 ```
-# This example playbook contains of two sections.
+# This example playbook consists of two sections.
 #
 # The first section installs the custom "ucr.fact" file even in check
 # mode (!) on the managed machine.
 Afterwards it re-reads the